When is Election Day?

 Workers at voting sites will take precautions to keep themselves and voters safe.
 They’ll be social distancing, wearing masks, and disinfecting when and where they can.
 If you go to vote, you should do the same.

-Because of expanded absentee voting, some winners may not be announced until days after Election Day.
+Because of expanded absentee voting, some winners may not be announced until days or weeks after Election Day.

-The winner of each primary will be that party's nominee in the general election.
-The winner of the general elections will be elected to office.
+The winner of these general elections will be elected to office.

 How do I register to vote in New York State?

 - You can register in person at your county Board of Elections.
 There is one in each borough – The Bronx, New York (Manhattan), Richmond (Staten Island), Queens and Kings (Brooklyn).

 - You can also apply to register to vote at a host of New York State agency offices.
 See a full list.

 - You can request that a voter registration application form be mailed to you on the state Board of Elections website, or you can call 1-800-FOR-VOTE.

 - You can submit that voter application form to your local DMV.
 You can also register to vote on the DMV website if you already have a DMV-issued ID, such as a driver's license.